chowmean/twitterdata/Readme.md

 3. sudo pip install tweepy
 4. sudo pip install requests

-To Run the programs just type
+To Run the programs.

+->Register your app and get app secrets and tokens

-Replace your app secrets.
+->Replace your app secrets.

+->then type in terminal

 >> python program_name.py